AbbasSrour/notes/Work/ERP/Sales/Pricelist.md

 - [ ] pricingMethodShouldBeProfit Error
 - [ ] Taxes is required Error even when price list is retail
 - [ ] Can't submit when type is "Retail" && "Manual" & "Fixed"

+- [ ] Filter items by the pricing method